irritant/TWSuperColliderExtensions/README.markdown

 Initializes the object with a given numerator and denominator.
 This method is invoked by `TWDuration.newDuration()`.
 You should never need to call it manually.

 ##### decimal
 Returns the instance's fraction as a decimal.

+##### clock
+Returns the instance's fraction as a clock duration that can be used in a `Task`.
+This is equal to `instance.decimal * 4.0`.

 ##### seconds(tempo: TWDuration.referenceTempo)
 Returns the instance's duration for a given tempo, in seconds.
 If the `tempo` argument is omitted, `TWDuration.referenceTempo` is used by default.